Bourne Abbey and Parish Church

 The parish and deanery: for Father Chris, Revd Canon David Staples and our Ministry Team.
 Also for the Withams and Bythams group in their interregnum.
-We pray also for Bishop Hall and Sarah in their new roles in Madagascar, and we give thanks for their ministries here and in Madagascar.
+We pray also for Bishop Hall in his new role in Madagascar, and we give thanks for his ministry here and in Madagascar.
 We pray too for those under suspension in our diocese, and in particular Bishop Christopher and his wife Susan.

-We remember those suffering hunger, disease and oppression: especially those people suffering from the continuing situations of shortage of food, water and medicines, particularly in Syria, Central Africa, South Sudan, Yemen, Somalia and Kenya; for wepray for those in our own country who are homeless, hungry, Vulnerable and in need of support.
+We remember those suffering hunger, disease and oppression: especially those people suffering from the continuing situations of shortage of food, water and medicines, particularly in Syria, Central Africa, South Sudan, Yemen, Somalia and Kenya; those affected by Coronavirus, both in this country and throughout the World; and for we pray for those in our own country who are homeless, hungry, Vulnerable and in need of support.

-For those whose illness is acute, or are awaiting operation: Joshua Peters and Clare Denison.
+For those whose illness is acute, or are awaiting operation: Joshua Peters, Nelly White, and baby Enoch.

 For those whose illness or recovery is long term:

-- Jean Livesey, Fr.
-John Francis, Sadie Pick, Peggy Pateman, Joyce Reeson, Ron Macey, Robert Fuller, Gordon Muspratt, Arthur Lightfoot, Vera Osborne, Margaret Shaw, Barbara Barker and Canon David Staples.
+- Peggy Pateman, Joyce Reeson, Ron Macey, Kevin Moss, Gordon Muspratt, Arthur Lightfoot, Vera Osborne, Clare Denison, and William Croft.